GDP shrank 3.5% in 2020

 Source: BEA

-Currently, the outlook is grim, especially for the first quarter.
-And this is again due to restrictions that have been reinstated in some states.
-But growth is expected to pick up for the rest of the year.
-How strong will probably depend on how fast economic activity will be allowed to resume.
+Currently, the outlook is grim, but growth is expected to pick up for the rest of the year.
+How strong it will probably depend on how fast economic activity will be allowed to resume.

 This has serious implications

-To say it simply, when the economy grows, or the pie gets bigger, opportunities for employment and economic growth also expand.
+To say it simply, when the economy grows, opportunities for employment and economic growth also expand.
 Likewise, a slowing or declining economy is associated with adverse economic outcomes, especially for the most economically disadvantaged.